boomcamp/git-flow-demo/README.md

 3.)
-Done you can now push your changes to master branch `do not forget to push your newly created tags`.
+Done you can now push your changes to `remote master branch` and also `do not forget to push your newly created tags`.